Student Code of Conduct: NYITCOM

 - To attend an information meeting with the Associate Dean of Student Administration and the Assistant Dean of Student Administration/Affairs, or designee

 - To have an advisor, who is not acting as legal counsel, of the complainant's choice accompany them when presenting information to the hearing body and to any other relevant meetings held throughout the disciplinary process.
 The advisor shall be entitled to be present during every stage of the proceedings up to the time of the board's final deliberations.

 - To submit a complainant's impact statement to the hearing body.
 This information will be used only in the sanctioning phase of deliberations, if the accused student is found guilty of the charge(s).

 - To remain anonymous, to the extent possible.
 A complainant who is unwilling to participate in the disciplinary proceeding needs to understand that this may compromise NYIT College of Osteopathic Medicine's ability to present its case against the accused student, and that the college may have an obligation to proceed without the complainant's involvement if there is a threat to the college community.
 In certain cases where it is determined that the complainant's active participation in a hearing may result in undue repercussions and the accused student's ability to respond is not unduly limited, the complainant may be granted the opportunity by the chair to remain anonymous in the hearing process; in such cases, an NYIT College of Osteopathic Medicine investigator will represent the statement of the complainant.
 In such cases, the chair (or designee) may request that the complainant submit written documentation for consideration.

-- To provide a statement to student disciplinary bodies in limited privacy, as long as the process does not unduly/unreasonably compromise the ability of the student who is alleged to be in violation of policy to question witnesses or otherwise respond to the charges against him/her.
+- To provide a statement to student disciplinary bodies in limited privacy, as long as the process does not unduly/unreasonably compromise the ability of the student who is alleged to be in violation of policy to question witnesses or otherwise respond to the charges against them.
 Determination will be made by the chair.